-Wildcard Certificate: A Certificate containing at least one Wildcard Domain Namean asterisk (\) in the left-most position of any of the Subject Alternative Fully Qualified Domain Names contained in the Certificate.
+Wildcard Certificate: A Certificate containing at least one Wildcard Domain Name in the Subject Alternative Names in the Certificate.

 Wildcard Domain Name: A string starting with "\."
-(U+002A ASTERISK, U+002E FULL STOP) immediately Domain Name consisting of a single asterisk character followed by a single full stop character ("\.") followed by a Fully-Qualified Domain Name.
+(U+002A ASTERISK, U+002E FULL STOP) immediately followed by a Fully-Qualified Domain Name.